 “It’s a good stepping stone for him too.
 We agree a lot on how we want to do things, so we can’t wait.”

 During a decade in the first team, Hurley, who played at full-back, wing and centre, made 166 appearances for Munster, scoring 16 tries, winning two Pro12 titles in 2009 and 2011.
-He earned his only cap against the USA in May 2009 and made their 2012 Six Nations squad, but failed to make an appearance.
+He earned his only cap against the USA in May 2009 and made Ireland’s 2012 Six Nations squad, but failed to make an appearance.

 Exiles chairman Mike Wolff has plans for Hurley to help at grass roots level too, but Benade is hoping Hurley’s appointment will inject some much-needed life into Exiles after they fell from grace last season.

 They followed their 2015/16 West Asia Championship and UAE Premiership double success with fifth-placed finishes in both versions as they won just nine of 20 games.

 “Hopefully with Denis’ appointment we can get back on the winning track,” added Benade, the former Emerging Springbok fly-half, of a man who is believed to have been in talks with a number of other UAE clubs.

 “It was all new first year and we had basic plan on how to play.
 But it’s hard to sustain that.
 It’s important to have different voices.
 You need specialised people.
 That’s what we lacked last year, a different approach.

 “Me and Gareth (Venter, assistant coach) we definitely needed someone serious about coaching and with a rugby background.
 It was getting a bit too much so was important to bring someone in, especially someone with such a great background.

 “I think the guys will react, they now have another coach to impress, not just me.
 He (Denis) already spotted a few areas where we can work on and he’s really keen.
 The players start afresh and will want to impress.”